double16/shyhurricane/README.md

 #### Chroma Database

-Chroma is part of the python environment.
+Chroma is installed as part of the python environment.

 ```shell
 chroma run --path chroma_store --host 127.0.0.1 --port 8200